Groton, VT 05046

 The campground has 26 tent/RV sites, 23 lean-tos, 5 cabins and 2 cottages available to rent.
 Two of the three campground restrooms include coin-operated hot showers.
 A sanitary dump station is available, but there are no hookups.
-There is also a swimming beach, boat launch, shelter, and access to miles of hiking trails.
+There is also a swimming beach, boat launch, boat rentals, and shelter for campers, as well as access to miles of hiking and biking trails.

 Both the original cottage and the Perry Merrill Cottage are located on the waterfront.
 Both cottages sleep 4 people and both come with canoes on site.